Port Clyde, Maine: History

 In the 19th century, Port Clyde became a busy port featuring granite quarries, tide mills for sawing timber, and shipbuilding and fish canning businesses.
 By the 20th century, the area attracted artists and writers.
 The Country of the Pointed Firs was written by Sarah Orne Jewett in St. George.

 Port Clyde's harbor was originally known as Herring Gut.
 Marshall Point—site of the Marshall Point Lighthouse—is Port Clyde's southernmost extremity.
 This lighthouse is the one to which Tom Hanks ran in the 1994 film Forrest Gump.

+Monhegan Boat Line operates out of Port Clyde, providing round trip ferry service to Monhegan island, and has been operating in some form since 1914.

 Port Clyde was home to The Port Clyde Packing Co., manufacturer of Port Clyde Sardines.
 Employing around 200 people, it was the largest employer in the area for most of its existence.
 The factory was destroyed in a fire on September 26, 1970.

 An overnight fire on September 27–28, 2023, destroyed the settlement's general store, the Maine Wyeth Art Gallery, a restaurant, and offices of the local boat line.